What They Do: Masonry workers use bricks, concrete blocks, concrete, and natural and manmade stones to build masonry structures.

 The median annual wages for masonry workers in the top industries in which they work are as follows:

-Although most masons work full time, some work more hours to meet construction deadlines.
-Masonry work is done mostly outdoors, so masons may have to stop work during inclement weather.
+Most masons work full time, and some work overtime to meet construction deadlines.
+Masons work mostly outdoors, so inclement weather may affect schedules.
 Terrazzo masons may need to work hours that differ from a regular business schedule, to avoid disrupting normal operations.

 Overall employment of masonry workers is projected to decline 3 percent over the next ten years.